Your child or student may be eligible for subsidised training at school to kick start their career.

-- you complete the SACE, including at least 30 SACE credits of nationally accredited VET plus 140 hours of relevant work placement
+- successfully complete the SACE, including a minimum of 30 SACE credits of nationally accredited VET in certain qualifications and at least 70 hours of relevant work placement in an identified, approved qualification